-The hardware stack in a mobile device is consolidated within a system on a chip (SOC), which serves as an integrated circuit binding together all functional components of a computer.
-Unlike the typical single processing chip used in personal computer assembly, a SOC encompasses a package that integrates various processing parts, including modems, memory, and other components, into a single chip embedded within the phone’s circuitry.
+The hardware stack in a mobile device is consolidated within a system on a chip (SoC), which serves as an integrated circuit binding together all the functional components of a computer.
+Unlike the typical single processing chip used in a personal computer assembly, the SoC encompasses a package that integrates various processing parts, including modems, memory, and other components, into a single chip embedded within the phone’s circuitry.

-The process of integrating these components is essential as it makes it easy for phones to save on cost, power and space using this single chip.
-SOC can also be referred to as the “brain” of any smartphone that is used to manage and handle all processes from the phone’s operating system to getting and detecting all physical inputs on a phone such as power/off/on buttons.
-SOC is also the component that connects other parts of the phone such as cameras, memory, display, and flash memory and many more.
+The process of integrating these components onto a single chip is essential as it makes it possible for phones to save on cost, power, and space.
+The SoC can also be referred to as the “brain” of any smartphone; it is used to manage and handle all processes from the phone’s operating system and to receive and interpret all physical inputs on a phone, such as power off/on buttons.
+The SoC is also the component that connects other parts of the phone, such as cameras, memory, display, flash memory, and many more.

 1.1.1 SoC components